ClickoTON-Foundation/dedust/README.md

 ## Donate

-If you liked the library, I will be glad to donate.
+If you like the bot, I will be glad to accept donations.

 * TON: EQCgphx8rTI0PukwmgpVqiPgqguTujhQscg2h7jgc4U0t347